Search for pair production of first- and second-generation scalar leptoquarks in pp collisions at sqrt(s) = 7 TeV: Systematic Uncertainties

 The statistical uncertainties on the values of $R_{\cPZ}~(R_{\PW})$ after initial selection requirements are used as an estimate of the uncertainty on the normalization of the $\cPZ/\gamma^*$+jets~(W+jets) backgrounds.
 The uncertainty on the shape of the $\cPZ/\gamma^*$+jets and \PW+jets distributions is calculated to be $15\%~(10\%)$ and $20\%~(11\%)$ for first (second) generation, respectively, by comparing the predictions of {\sc MadGraph} samples produced with factorization or renormalization scales and matrix element--parton shower matching threshold varied up and down by a factor of two.

 The uncertainty on the estimate of the $\ttbar$ background in the $\Pe\Pe jj$ and $\mu\mu jj$ channels is derived from the statistical uncertainty of the $\Pe \mu jj$ data sample and the ratio of electron and muon reconstruction uncertainties, which is calculated to be $2\%$ and $3\%$, respectively.
+In addition, an uncertainty of $7\%$ is assigned based on the estimated contamination from sources other than $\ttbar$ in the data sample containing one electron and one muon.
 A $5.5\%~(5\%)$ uncertainty on the normalization of the estimated $\ttbar$ background in the $\Pe \nu jj~(\mu\nu jj)$ channel is given by the statistical uncertainty on the value of $R_{\ttbar}$ after the initial selection requirements.
 A $10\%~(10\%)$ uncertainty on the shape of the $\ttbar$ background distribution in the $\Pe \nu jj~(\mu\nu jj)$ channel is estimated by comparing the predictions of \MADGRAPH samples produced with factorization or renormalization scales and matrix element--parton shower matching thresholds varied up and down by a factor of two.

 A systematic uncertainty of 50\% (25\%) on the QCD multijet background estimate for the $\Pe\Pe jj$ ($\Pe\nu jj$) channel is estimated from the difference between the number of observed data and the background prediction in a QCD multijet-enriched data sample with lower jet multiplicity.